 Create your own home cinema or hire a pub and projector and hold a film night for family and friends.
 You can sell tickets, popcorn and drinks.
 For added points consider some Effective Altruism videos as trailers like Peter Singer's TED talk or an advert for the Most Good You Can Do.

 Hire a pub or play at home.
 Nominate a quiz master and set a theme.
-Consider including a poverty statistics or effective charity comparison round.
+Consider including a poverty statistics or an effective charity comparison round.
 Some of the entrance fee goes to the winner but the real winner is your effective charity.

 We can start fostering a passion for giving early in our children by getting them involved in their own fundraisers.
 These are all fundraisers you can organise that children would love to attend and that parents will donate to.
 You’ve got to admit those cute little faces are hard to say no to.